What is Data Augmentation? Complete Guide

 Data augmentation is a critical step in the preparation of datasets for training machine learning models, especially when the available data is scarce, imbalanced, or not diverse enough.
 Fortunately, a wide range of tools and libraries are available to facilitate data augmentation across various types of data, including images, text, audio, and tabular data.
 Here's an overview of some popular data augmentation tools and libraries for these different data types:

-Data augmentation with Python
+Data Augmentation with Python

 Implementing data augmentation in Python can significantly improve the performance of machine learning models, especially when dealing with limited or imbalanced datasets.
 Here areare examples of how to perform data augmentation for various types of data—images, text, and audio—using popular Python libraries.